InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-01-22-challenge-third-week.markdown

 ### But I Hate Going Without!
 That's ok.
 You can set your mission to **make the money** you need each week.
 There are many ways to make money whether online or out in the *real world*!
 All it takes is a bit of time and effort once you know what your money making options are!
 That's where  **InspiringLifeDesign** comes in.
 My passion is finding and experimenting with new ways to make money, and I'm sharing all my learnings with you.

-Sign-ups for **#Challenge2018** closed on 31st January 2018, however you can join the waitlist for future challenges, that way I can let you know as soon as they're about to start:

-<script async id="_ck_337007" src="https://forms.convertkit.com/337007?v=6"></script>

 ### Week 3 Progress
 If you follow me on [Instagram](https://www.instagram.com/inspiringlifedesign/){:target="_blank"} or [Facebook](https://www.facebook.com/inspiringlifedesign/){:target="_blank"}, you'll already know that I've been keeping everyone updated with how much I've been saving each week.